datacite/blog/source/posts/open-hours-updates.html.md

 title: 'Open hours updates: Spring re-launch & open hours for consortium leads'
 date: '2021-02-25'
 author:
-  - maryhirsch
+  - mhirsch
-  - lizkrznarich
+  - lkrznarich
-  - kjgarza
+  - kgarza
 tags:
   - datacite
   - featured
   - open_hours
   - consortium
 doi: 10.5438/2nps-h961
 ---

 DataCite Open Hours are an opportunity for anyone in the community to hear the latest updates, ask questions and engage with DataCite staff and other community members.
 Sometimes there’s even a festive pub quiz!